-Claim: Drug dealers are selling colored and flavored crystal methamphetamine known as "Strawberry Quick."
+Claim: Drug dealers are selling colored and flavored crystal methamphetamine known as "Strawberry Quick" to children.

 MIXTURE OF TRUE AND FALSE INFORMATION: